AverageMaker/ZeroSeg/README.md

 This board’s circuit is wired in the exact same way as generic 7-segment modules, allowing the use of existing code and libraries to easily create Pi Zero projects with 8-character displays.

-This code library was originally cloned from Richard Hull's excellent open source MAX7219 library [right here on GitHub.](https://github.com/rm-hull/max7219)
+This code library was originally cloned from Richard Hull's original open source MAX7219 library [right here on GitHub.](https://github.com/rm-hull/max7219) This has since been replaced with the [luma.led_matrix](https://github.com/rm-hull/luma.led_matrix) library.

 This library makes it easy to scroll numbers and text along the ZeroSeg's twin 7-segment displays, running via the MAX7219 IC with just a few simple lines of code.